Working with schools for a safe academic year

 We also follow advice and are part of Safe Schools UK who, in turn, refer to the the Boarding Schools’ Association (BSA) and follow their Covid-Safe Charter.

 It is likely that some travel will need to be planned at the last minute as flights become available.
-Bright World pledges to be working with emergency assistance available 24/7 throughout the summer break to facilitate the immediate assistance required for parents arranging flights for arriving students.
+Bright World pledges to be working with emergency assistance available 24/7 throughout the year to facilitate the immediate assistance required for parents arranging flights for arriving students.

 Safe Travel arrangements